Kałłaur family: History

 Pinsk boyar and official Chviedzka Lienkavič Kałaur is one of the first representatives of the family mentioned in written sources.
-In 1517 a deed of gift from the Pinsk's Duke Fyodar Yaraslavich documents the marriage of Chviedzka's daughter Ogrenka Kalavurovna to Venedikt Fursovich, along with a dowry of 5 homesteads.
 Chviedzka Kałaur concluded a land-sale contract with a royal servant, Orest Kyhir, in 1521.
+In 1517 a deed of gift from the Pinsk's Duke Fyodar Yaraslavich documents the marriage of Ogrenka Kalavurovna, probably the Chviedzka's daughter, to Venedikt Fursovich, along with a dowry of 5 homesteads.

 The members of the family took part in the Army census of the Grand Duchy of Lithuania in 1528-1567, which underlined their status.
 Chviedzka Lienkavič and Dzianis Korewulovič participated in the 1528 census as a mounted knights.
 Four members were numbered among the cavalry within the 1567 census: an officer of the court in Pinsk, Pronko Dzianisavič, Radko Siamionavič, Dałmat and Ivan.

-The estate Kałłaurowicze, where the local branch of the household settled, was mentioned for the first time in 1567.
+Although Chviedzka Lienkavič was recorded as a property owner within the city of Pinsk itself between 1552 and 1555, the estate of Kałłaurowicze - likely granted to him for his service and where the branch of the family settled — was first mentioned in 1567.

 The family played an important role in the region.
 For instance, Piotr Kałłaur was elected as a representative of the nobility of the uyezd of Pinsk in 1853.
 The members of the family supported the January Uprising in 1863–1864.
-The monument in honor of the rebels Vasil, Siamion Kałłaur and Anton Šałamicky was opened near Pinsk in 1933.
+The monument in honor of the rebels Vasil, Szymon Kallaur and Anton Šałamicky was opened near Pinsk in 1933.

 Some members of the family were subjected to repression in the 1940-1950s.
 According to the open lists, 7 people were persecuted in the Pinsk Region of the Belarusian SSR.